 - Only flies for around 6 min;

 8. GoolRC H32GH Specs & Features

 The GoolRC H32GH units offer a unique control scheme where you can hover at the height at which you freed up the joystick without any other work.
 There’s no particular setting you have to adjust.
 You simply maneuver the joystick until you have the drone at the appropriate height.
-It shouldn’t break the bank since it costs less than $100 plus shipping.
+The headless and one-key return feature, the stable flight system and HD camera make it the best starter drone for those who want to enjoy easy flight while taking clear photos and videos.
+It shouldn’t break the bank either, since it costs less than $100 plus shipping.